pyinfra-dev/pyinfra/docs/deploys.rst

 Facts
 *****

 Facts allow you to use information about the target host to change the operations you use.
 A good example is switching between `apt` & `yum` depending on the Linux distribution.
-Like data, facts are accessed using ``host.fact``:
+Facts are imported from ``pyinfra.facts.*`` modules:

 .. code:: python

     from pyinfra import host
+    from pyinfra.facts.server import LinuxName
     from pyinfra.operations import yum

-    if host.fact.linux_name == 'CentOS':
+    if host.get_fact(LinuxName) == 'CentOS':
         yum.packages(
             name='Install nano via yum',
             packages=['nano'],